cobobc/cob_MilestonePJ_4/README.md

 *   As an admin user, I want to manage (add, edit and delete) the beats on site.
 *   As an admin user, view entire order history from all users.
+*   As an admin user, I want to manage (add, edit and delete) reviews on the app.
 *   As an admin user, I want to view and manage user accounts that signed up to the site.
 *   As an admin user, I want to view all purchases via Stripe.